Kallu-A/Kill-The-King-Game/CREATEMAP.md

 - one your pnj has all you want use to put in the game ```putPnj(new Coord(x, y), pnj1, pnjIcon);``` you can change pnjIcon if you want

 ### setObject()
-- here you put all the Enemy or shield on the map
+- here you put all the Enemy or shield on the map if you want to change the icon of the enemy go tcheck section **Change the dim of the map**
 - you just only need ```putPnj(new Coord(x, y), new PnjKnight(), knight);``` here in the new you can put every mob of the package enemy, and after is the icon I advise you to use the same for all the same type of enemy